bikeshaving/crank/website/guides/12-api-reference.md

 #### Methods
 - `[Symbol.iterator]`
+  Returns an iterator of the props passed to the component.
+Only used in generator components.
 - `[Symbol.asyncIterator]`
+  Returns an async iterator of the props passed to the component.
+Only used in generator
 - `get`
 - `set`
 - `refresh`
+  Updates the component in place.
 - `schedule`
+  Executes the passed in callback when the component renders.
+The `schedule` method will only fire once for each call and callback.
+  **Parameters:**
+  - `callback: Function` - The callback to be executed.
 - `cleanup`
+  Executes the passed in callback when the component unmounts.
+The `cleanup` method will only fire once for each call and callback.
+  **Parameters:**
+  - `callback: Function` - The callback to be executed.

 - `addEventListener`
+  Adds an event listener to the context.
+The `addEventListener` method will also attach event listeners to the underlying top-level node or nodes which were created for the component.
+  - `options: Object | boolean` - An object of boolean options which can be set to change the characteristics of the listener.
+If the options object is a boolean, then that value is used to set the `capture` option for the listener.
+    - `capture: boolean` - Indicates the listener should execute during [the capture phase](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture) of event dispatch.
+  **Parameters:**
+  - `type: string` - The type of the event.
+  - `listener: Function` - The listener callback.
+  - `options: Object | boolean` - An object of boolean options which can be set to change the characteristics of the listener.
+If the options object is a boolean, then that value is used to set the `capture` option for the listener.
+    - `capture: boolean` - If true, the event listener will fire during [the capture phase](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture) of event dispatch.
+    - `once: boolean` -  If true, the event listener will fire at most once before being removed.
+    - `passive: boolean` - If true, calling the `preventDefault` method on the event will have no effect.
+Using this flag can increase performance.
+It is most useful for event types like `scroll` which fire frequently and are rarely cancelled.

 - `removeEventListener`
+  **Parameters:**
+  - `type: string` - The type of the event.
+  - `listener: Function` - The listener callback.
+  - `options: Object | boolean` - An object of boolean options which can be set to change the characteristics of the listener.
+If the options object is a boolean, then that value is used to set the `capture` option for the listener.
+    - `capture: boolean` - If true, will remove listeners which use the capture option.
 - `dispatchEvent`
+  Dispatches an event on the context.
+Will propagate to parent contexts according to the same event bubbling and capture algorithms used by the DOM.

+  **Parameters:**
+  - `ev: Event` - An Event object.

+  **Return Value:**

+  The return value is `false` if the event is cancelable and an event listener calls the `preventDefault` method on the event, and `true` otherwise.